mrash/Wireguard-macOS-LinuxVM/README.md

 ## Routing and Traffic Filtering
 Routing all traffic over the VPN needs to happen even though the Mac laptop has only one interface `en0` that is connected to the local wireless network.
-Basic routing through the default gateway of this network needs to remain intact, but we also need to send everything down to the `wgclientvm` system for routing over the established VPN tunnel.
+Basic routing through the default gateway of this network needs to remain intact, but we also need to first send everything down to the `wgclientvm` system for routing over the established VPN tunnel.

+A convenience script `wg-routes.sh` is included for this task.
+This script is meant to be executed on the Mac laptop `wgclient` adds three new routes to the routing table on the Mac.
+It doesn't change the existing default route, but it is overridden with two more specific routes - each for half of the entire IPv4 address space with a gateway of the `wgclientvm` IP.
+The final route is for the Wireguard server out of the gateway originally assigned to the default route.
+The original default route can optionally be deleted after these routes are established and everything is sent over the VPN.

 ### Traffic Filtering with PF and iptables